fran0570/mtm6201-week1-030/README.md

 # mtm6201-week1-030
 Francois Francoeur

-read me is where you would insert reference code for example
+Inside readme you should
+1. Describe the project
+2. Insert reference code if any